menicgiulia/NetMedPy/README.md

 significant = lcc_size.query("size > 10 and zscore > 2 and pval<0.05")
 disease_names = significant.disease
 ```
-### Evaluate Average Minimum Shortest Path Length (AMSPL) between Inflamation and Factor IX Deficiency disease
+### Evaluate Average Minimum Shortest Path Length (AMSPL) between Vitamin D and Inflammation and between Vitamin D and Factor IX Deficiency disease

-  - The function proximity calculates the proximity between two sets of nodes in a given graph, based on the approach described by Guney et al., 2016.
+  - The function proximity calculates the proximity between two sets of nodes in a given graph based on the approach described by Guney et al., 2016.
 The method computes either the average minimum shortest path length (AMSPL) or its symmetrical version (SASPL) between two sets of nodes.

-   - In this example the function calculates the proximity between the Vitamin D targets stored in `examples/VitaminD/data/vitd_targets.pkl` and the disease genes from the `examples/VitaminD/data/disease_genes.pkl` file for the two diseases: `Inflamation` and `Factor IX Deficiency`, the null model of choise in this case is `log_binning`.
+   In this example, the function calculates the proximity between the Vitamin D targets stored in `examples/VitaminD/data/vitd_targets.pkl` and the disease genes from the `examples/VitaminD/data/disease_genes.pkl` file for the two diseases: `Inflammation` and `Factor IX Deficiency`.
+The null model of choice, in this case, is `log_binning`.

    - The function returns a dictionary containing various statistics related to proximity, including:
        - 'd_mu': The average distance in the randomized samples.